 - rubbish bins with touch-free lids (such as foot pedal bins)

 Amenities need to be thoroughly and regularly cleaned and disinfected.

 Cleaning the workplace is an important way to reduce the risk of COVID-19 transmission.
-The workplace should be cleaned more often than usual to reduce the likelihood of transmission.
+The workplace needs to be cleaned more often than usual on a regular basis to reduce the likelihood of transmission.

 Thorough and regular cleaning and disinfection needs to be undertaken of all surfaces frequently touched by many different hands, with a focus on communal areas such as: